Lostock Hall: Governance

 Since the general election in 2010 the area has formed part of an extended Ribble Valley constituency.
 The member of parliament for this constituency is Nigel Evans of the Conservative Party.

 Boundary changes proposed by the Boundary Commission for England as part of Sixth Periodic Review of Westminster constituencies would see Lostock Hall move into a revised South Ribble seat at the next general election.
 The recommendations were submitted to the Government on 5 September 2018 and it’s now up to Parliament to decide whether the boundary changes will be implemented.

 Geography

-Lostock Hall's main road to the north, Leyland Road leads to the district of Penwortham in the north-west, and on to the City of Preston in the north, this boundary being on the junction between B5254 (Leyland Road) and Flag Lane.
-To the north-east is the residential district of Walton Park which leads onto the rural village of Walton-le-Dale, with this boundary being the old railway bridge on Wateringpool Lane (just after the gas works).
+Lostock Hall's main road to the north, Leyland Road leads to the town of Penwortham in the north-west, and on to the City of Preston in the north, this boundary being on the junction between B5254 (Leyland Road) and Flag Lane.
+To the north-east is the residential district of Walton Park which leads to the village of Walton-le-Dale, with this boundary being the old railway bridge on Wateringpool Lane (just after the gas works).
 The main road to the east, Brownedge Road, links it to Bamber Bridge, the boundary between the two is the 'Old Railway Bridge' situated on the B5257 (Brownedge Lane).
 The roundabout junction of B5254 (Watkin Lane) and A582 (Lostock Lane - eastbound), in the south-east, is the boundary which separates Lostock Hall and Cuerden.